 First, even if we agree that we have an obligation to provide recognition—since without it there is a violation of the other’s ability to establish his sense of self and thus a violation of his human dignity—this does not mean that provision of recognition is necessarily provision of positive recognition.
 Clearly, if I view someone else as morally flawed and spend time with him, this does not mean that in a dialogic meaningful relationship I must violate my personal integrity and honesty and grant him positive recognition.
 In other words, although this may sound strange at first, the fact that we have a negative view of the other does not deny our obligation, or right, to express or communicate this view, specifically based on our commitment to him as a person, since, according to Taylor, our commitment to recognition does not stem from a particular piece of content that we are interested in transmitting or must transmit, but rather from the right of the individual to a self, and therefore if our view of him is negative, we must express this view to him as part of our commitment to human dignity.
 As Taylor himself explains regarding Dworkin’s well-known distinction, liberalism is primarily procedural rather than substantive, and the obligation to human dignity is primarily procedural, which leaves the substantive dimension open to considerations of truth, tact, and authenticity but it certainly cannot obligate lying (Taylor, 1992: 56).

 Secondly, Taylor speaks about recognition not only as non-recognition but also as misrecognition.
 It is unclear the degree to which non-recognition actually imposes an opposing obligation on the other to enter dialogue; it is unclear whether the fact that I feel I require something places on the other the obligation to provide it to me, certainly when we are speaking about a public space in which relations between individuals are by definition not communal but at most reflect fairness and cooperation.
 On the other hand, misrecognition is different.
 To say that misrecognition has occurred means that unfair harm has resulted from a previous recognition process and thus it imposes an obligation on the sides to introduce a reparative dialogue or a protest.
-Such a dialogue obligates the two sides to consider their basic positions (e.g., mutual preconceived notions), זה and to agree on means of communication and clarification.
+Such a dialogue obligates the two sides to consider their basic positions (e.g., mutual preconceived notions), and to agree on means of communication and clarification.